Unit of measurement: (defined daily dose, DDD)

 The World Health Organization Collaborating Center of Drug Statistics Methodology defined the DDD as the assumed average maintenance dose per day for a drug used in ist main indication in adults .
 It is a theoretical dose, a compromise between the dosage recommendations of various indications, fixed and regularly updated by the WHO.
 The DDD system measures the quantity of used drugs, independently of the dosage and the package size, which facilitates the comparisons of consumption between hospitals or countries .

 The quantities in grams of antibiotics were converted in DDD and then expressed in DDD per 100 beddays (density of use).
 They are recommended by the WHO as the unit of measurement for drug utilization studies in the hospital care setting [3, 4].
 According to the Federal Statistical Office, the beddays correspond to the number of days during which a person is hospitalized.
+In addition, we measurend the density of use in DDD per 100 admissions.

 Data collection and results